 Jezikovno Mesto offers a wide range of services whether you want to learn Slovenian, Italian, Czech, or more.
 Lessons can be done in English or a range of other languages.
 You can even take a short language program designed for travelers.
-Starting in January 2019, I attended a conversational course here and I am really enjoyed the format.
-I think the class size is perfect, everyone’s level of Slovene seems quite close, and I never feel stupid for not knowing or understanding something.
+In January 2019, I attended a conversational course here and really enjoyed the format.
+I think the class size is perfect, everyone’s level of Slovene seems quite close, and I never felt stupid for not knowing or understanding something.
 Before beginning this course I wasn’t feeling that confident about speaking beyond small sentences and now I can converse more with everyone in Slovenian.

 Study in Slovenia provides some information about where to find language schools in Slovenia.